krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 }
 ```

-### Template Syntax & Data Binding
+## Template Syntax & Data Binding

 A component has full control over the HTML by the use of data binding.
 There exists several possibilities:

-#### Interpolation
+### Interpolation

 The text inside double curly braces is interpreted as an expression:

 ```html
 <h1>Person details: {{ '{{ person.name }}' }}</h1>
 ```
-At runtime, the expression is evaluated and it's return value is inserted instead.
+At runtime, the expression is evaluated and it's return value is printed instead.

 Note: ngoy uses the [Spring EL](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) library for expression/evaluation.
 Please consult their docs for what's possible.
 It's syntax is almost conform to Angular's.